westerndevs/western-devs-website/_posts/2015-08-23-using-azure-arm-to-deploy-a-docker-container.markdown

   * Network Interface
   * Network Security Group
   * Virtual Machine
-  * VM Extension – DockerExtension
+  * VM Extension â€“ DockerExtension

 The full JSON file is included at the end of this post.
 It can also be [found on GitHub](https://github.com/westerndevs/western-devs-website/tree/source/_azure).
 Some of the configuration that is described in the JSON template includes:
   * The Network Security Group exposes port 22 for SSH, and port 4000 for HTTP (this is what our Jekyll/Docker is configured to use)